fnsvalue-git/Web-BSASampleAppForChallenge/docs/ios/auth/gccsAuth.md

 ## Complete Authentication
 This will check whether the authentication is completed.
-We can call this API by using the `requestAuthResult()` function from `GuardianService`.
+We can call this API by using the `requestAuthResult()` function from `GuardianSdk`.
-Call API by using the `requestAuthResult()` from `GuardianService` after proceeding the additional/secondary authentication.
+Call API by using the `requestAuthResult()` from `GuardianSdk` after proceeding the additional/secondary authentication.

 ### Parameter
 |Key|Value|Description|